scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 .. figure:: sum_openmp-rainfall.png
    :scale: 40%

    Speed for summing up a vector of real float32 data (meteorological precipitation) using a variety of codecs that come with Blosc2.
 Note that the maximum speed is achieved when utilizing the maximum number of (logical) threads available on the computer (28), where different codecs are allowing faster computation than using regular decompressed data.
+Benchmark performed on a Intel i9-10940X CPU, with 14 physical cores.
 More info at :cite:`BDT18-breaking-memory-walls`. :label:`sum-precip`

 Using Blosc compression can accelerate computations when enough cores are dedicated to the task.
 Figure :ref:`sum-precip` provides a real example of this.